saltstack/salt/doc/topics/targeting/nodegroups.rst

     salt -N group1 test.ping

-To match in your :term:`top file`, make sure to put ``- match: nodegroup`` on the line directly following the nodegroup name.
+To match a nodegroup in your :term:`top file`, make sure to put ``- match: nodegroup`` on the line directly following the nodegroup name.

 .. code-block:: yaml